 Functional Range Conditioning (FRC) became very popular in the fitness, rehab, and sports medicine world a couple of years ago and it is here to stay as it has many applicable uses.
 FRC focuses on improving mobility.
-Mobility, in an FRC sense, is defined as STRENGTH + CONTROL in order to expand upon usable ranges of motion, articular resilience (i.e. load bearing capacity), and overall joint health.
-Prioritizing FRC principles in your training and [P]Rehab program can be a huge game changer!
+Mobility, in an FRC sense, is defined as strength and control in order to expand upon usable ranges of motion, articular resilience (i.e. load-bearing capacity), and overall joint health.
+Adding FRC principles into your training and prehab routine can be a huge game-changer!
 This article will provide you an intro to FRC principles provided with exercise examples that we have included in a variety of our prehab programs.

-In these videos brought to you by @dr.njbuonforte, he focuses on the FRC principle: controlled articular rotations.
+We start with the FRC principle: controlled articular rotations.
 This is a great intro to FRC, the concept of CARs is that the joint capsule relays multidirectional and rotatory information to the central nervous system (CNS).
 For this reason, the rotatory component of CARs is imperative and should not be overlooked.
-The mechanoreceptors that innervate our joint capsules provides the CNS with afferent feedback carrying signals that pertain to what is going on with the joint.
-More stimulus to the mechanoreceptors means more AFFERENT feedback to the CNS, which causes more EFFERENT output back to the musculoskeletal system, inducing more CONTROL.
+The mechanoreceptors that innervate our joint capsules provide the CNS with afferent feedback carrying signals that pertain to what is going on within the joint.
+More stimulus to the mechanoreceptors means more afferent feedback to the CNS, which causes more efferent output back to the musculoskeletal system, ultimately inducing more control.

 Intro To FRC: Controlled Articular Rotations (CARs)